Nushrat-Nishi/pos/README.md

 ## Limitation of current version
   - Payment system hasn't been added.
   - Buying and selling vouchar hasn't been added yet.
+  - Only shop owner can use it now.
+For the client side view will be added.
+  - Virtual shopping cart will be added to add products for the clients.

 ## Tech
 Webshop uses: